Yasmani Grandal Player Props: White Sox vs. Angels

-The Chicago White Sox, including Yasmani Grandal (.243 on-base percentage in past 10 games, 82 points below season-long percentage), battle starting pitcher Tyler Anderson and the Los Angeles Angels at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+The Chicago White Sox, including Yasmani Grandal (.306 slugging percentage in past 10 games, including no homers), take on starter Jaime Barria and the Los Angeles Angels at Guaranteed Rate Field, Wednesday at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Angels.
+In his previous game he had a hitless performance (0-for-2) against the Angels.

 Yasmani Grandal Game Info & Props vs. the Angels